TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 Layers are managed in the layer editor, which is part of the map inspector.
 The layer editor displays a list of all layers in your map.
 You can hide or show a layer by clicking on the eye icon below the layer name, and you can lock or unlock a layer by clicking on the lock icon.
 To create a new layer, click the plus button at the bottom of the layer list, and to remove one ore more layers, select them and click on the minus button.
 They eye button next to the minus button shows all layers.

 When you create new objects, TrenchBroom puts them into the current layer (unless you are working in a group).
 The current layer is indicated in the layer list by having its name in bold, and you can set the current layer by double clicking on a layer in the layer list.
 Note that you cannot hide or lock the current layer, and if you make a layer the current layer, that layer is shown and unlocked automatically.
-The fact that the current layer can neither be hidden nor locked also implies that you cannot delete the only visible or the only unlocked layer, because then TrenchBroom would have to choose a hidden or a locked layer to be the new current layer.
+The fact that the current layer can neither be hidden nor locked also implies that you cannot delete the only visible or the only unlocked layer, because then TrenchBroom would have to choose a hidden or a locked layer to be the new current layer at random.
+You will need to set another layer visible and / or unlocked first.

 # Preferences